Waxing Gibbous on

 Moon before ascending node

-8 days after descending node on 24 January 2053 at 11:46 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 6 February 2053 at 03:39 in ♍ Virgo.
+8 days after descending node on 24 January 2053 at 11:46 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 6 February 2053 at 03:39 in ♍ Virgo.

 Moon after northern standstill

-1 day since the previous standstill on 31 January 2053 at 05:58 in ♋ Cancer when the Moon has reached North declination of ∠18.289°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.230° at the point of next southern standstill on 13 February 2053 at 20:10 in ♐ Sagittarius.
+1 day since the last northern standstill on 31 January 2053 at 05:58 in ♋ Cancer when the Moon has reached North declination of ∠18.289° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.230° at the point of next southern standstill on 13 February 2053 at 20:10 in ♐ Sagittarius.

 Syzygy in 1 day